nebulis33/linda-blog/_posts/2015-01-29-all-the-ways-i-love-tea.md

 date:   2015-01-29 12:00:00 -0700
 tags: tea comfort well-being
 category: Archived
-summary: 'Tea plays many roles in our lives.
-It has the ability to offer energy or soothing comfort.'
+summary: Tea plays many roles in our lives.
+It has the ability to offer energy or soothing comfort.
-tagline: 'Tea as a source of comfort.'
+tagline: Tea as a source of comfort.
 ---

 > There are few hours in life more agreeable than the hour dedicated to the ceremony known as <b>afternoon tea</b> - Henry James